 A second educational loan fund was established through the estate of Isabel McIsaac, who was twice president of the American Journal of Nursing Company and who also served as president of the Society of Superintendents which was later to become the National League for Nursing.

-The Robb and McIsaac Memorial Funds along with the Nurses' Scholarship and Fellowship Fund (est. 1952) were merged to form Nurses' Educational Funds, Inc. (NEF).
+The Isabel Hampton Robb and McIsaac Memorial Funds along with the Nurses' Scholarship and Fellowship Fund (est. 1952) were merged and incorporated in 1954, as a non-profit organization to form Nurses' Educational Funds, Inc. (NEF).

-Over the years, these funds have gradually increased as a result of wise investment, contributions from nursing leaders, friends of nursing, schools of nursing and other organizations such as nursing alumni associations and nursing honor societies.
-Contributions have also been made by corporations including pharmaceutical companies, and publishers such as the former American Journal of Nursing Company.
+Over the years, these funds have gradually increased in number and value as a result of the efforts of the volunteer NEF Board of Directors scholarship campaigns and wise investment.
+Over the years Nurses Educational Funds, Inc. contributions have been given by nursing leaders, friends of nursing- the general public, schools of nursing, medical centers, other organizations such as nursing alumni associations and corporations including pharmaceutical companies, and publishers such as Wolters Kluwer Health, the former American Journal of Nursing Company.